Preview the reading: how do the title, subtitles, and headings prepare you for the content?

 If you don’t have enough time to read the entire text, use some of these strategies:

-Remember: The goal is to persuade, sway opinion, or convince others to take a specific action, like signing an online petition, so think about how the text is manipulating a response.
+Remember: The goal is to sway opinion or to convince others to take a specific action, like signing an online petition, so think about how the text is influencing a response.

 To obtain a print copy of this content, right-click your mouse and select PRINT.